 This pressure wave was blamed for cracking windows and shaking slates off rooftops in and around Concorde's flight path.
 However, this cause is unlikely as supersonic flights are banned over land in Europe and the US.

-Currently there are no supersonic aircraft in commercial operation – Concorde's last commercial flight was in 2003 – but the wording can still be found in many insurance contracts.
+Currently there are no supersonic aircraft in commercial operation – Concorde's last commercial flight was in 2003 – but the wording may still be found in some insurance contracts.

 Having said all that, a good insurance product will genuinely attempt to protect the policyholder.
 Benefits vary across providers, but our car insurance includes cover for liability to others up to £20 million for property damage and up to £5 million for costs and expenses.

-We also include cover for car sharing, loss or damage to personal belongings up to £250 (£500 for AA Members), and 90 days extended cover when travelling in most European countries.
+Our Silver, Gold and Platinum levels of insurance also include cover for car sharing, while our Platinum level covers loss or damage to personal belongings up to £250 (£500 for AA members), and 90 days cover when travelling in most European countries.

 You can always take out extra insurance to compensate for a particular exclusion.
 For example, a lot of policies won't cover someone else driving your car as standard, but you could overcome this by taking out short term car insurance.